-A community partner is a nonprofit or government organization that forms a partnership with the Carolina Center for Public Service.
+A community partner is a nonprofit or publicly funded organization that forms a partnership with the Carolina Center for Public Service.
 The Center’s programs are committed to developing sustainable partnerships that work to address community-identified concerns.

 Most community partners are involved with the Service-Learning Courses program.
 Students enrolled in designated service-learning classes combine academic coursework with community service.
 The service experience is directly linked to the content of their course.
 As a part of the course, students commit to serving three to five hours a week for 10 weeks with a specific community partner.